calizarr/resume/Markdown_Resume.md

   * **Brachypodium ENCODE Project**
-      * Develop, maintain, and test a SNP calling pipeline for NGS paired-end read data from Illumina sequencing platform.
+      * Develop, maintain, and test a SNP calling pipeline for NGS paired-end read data from Illumina sequencing platform
           * [Developed in Python and Bash wrapper script: PyPipe] [pypipe]
-      * Develop, maintain, and test a ChIP-seq pipeline for NGS data from Illumina sequencing platform.
+      * Develop, maintain, and test a ChIP-seq pipeline for NGS data from Illumina sequencing platform
           * [Developed in Python: PyChIP] [pychip]
-      * Developed high throughput phenotyping pipeline using PlantCV and R for imaging analysis for internal use with LemnaTec HTP facility.
+      * Developed high throughput phenotyping pipeline using PlantCV and R for imaging analysis for internal use with LemnaTec HTP facility
       * Mapped forward previous structural *Brachypodium distachyon* annotations to new genome assembly using MAKER.
 Mapped functional domains with InterProScan to the annotations and converted locations to genomic coordinates.
-Structural and functional annotations were placed as tracks in a genome browser.
+Structural and functional annotations were placed as tracks in a genome browser
   * **Benson Hill Biosystems**
-      * Developed high throughput phenotyping pipeline using HTPheno, R, and Python for a custom in-house imaging system.
+      * Developed high throughput phenotyping pipeline using HTPheno, R, and Python for a custom in-house imaging system
       * Developed an RNA-seq pipeline to discover novel transcripts using structural annotations, a new genome assembly, and set intersections.